What, then, is a technical SEO audit, and how can it help your website?

 Given how important it is to monitor your SEO strategy, it is just as crucial to know what problems your site may have.
 Conducting a Technical SEO Audit is essential in today’s competitive marketing space since it gives you an idea of how your site is performing and helps you remedy the issues.
 No matter how good your content may be, you may not see proper results if there are technical errors lurking in your site.

-What, then, is a technical SEO audit, and how can it help your website?
-Learn more about this important practice and a few tips on conducting it to ensure that your site is free from issues.
+Learn more about this important practice and a few tips on conducting a technical audit to ensure that your site is free from issues.

 What Is A Technical SEO Audit?